Overview

 }

-parameter allows you to enable redundancy zones, which improves the fault tolerance of your Nomad cluster by distributing voting servers across distinct failure domains.
-It's recommended to name the redundancy_zone in your server configuration the same as the underlying availability zone.
+The enable_redundancy_zones parameter allows you to enable redundancy zones, which improves the fault tolerance of your Nomad cluster by distributing voting servers across distinct failure domains.
+We recommend naming the redundancy_zone in your server configuration the same as the underlying availability zone.

 autopilot {